padlocbio/padloc-db/README.md

 ## About

-This repo contains the latest version of the HMMs and system models used by [PADLOC](https://github.com/leightonpayne/padloc).
-This database is downloaded and compiled automatically when running the setup script that comes with [PADLOC](https://github.com/leightonpayne/padloc).
+This repo contains the latest version of the HMMs and system models used by [PADLOC](https://github.com/padlocbio/padloc).
+This database is downloaded and compiled automatically when [PADLOC](https://github.com/padlocbio/padloc) is installed via conda.
+Otherwise, it can be installed by running `padloc --db-update`.

-The following document describes each field of `hmm_meta.xlsx` and `sys_meta.xlsx`, and how you can use your own HMMs and system models with [PADLOC](https://github.com/leightonpayne/padloc).
+The following document describes each field of `hmm_meta.txt` and `sys_meta.txt`, and how you can use your own HMMs and system models with [PADLOC](https://github.com/padlocbio/padloc).

 ## Citation

-tbd
+Manuscript in preparation.

 ## System models